-\\Some maximum periods of registration have been reduced for students first registering in 2024 and later.
+^{}Some maximum periods of registration have been reduced for students first registering in 2024 and later.
 If you began your studies before 2024 you will retain the period of registration granted when you first registered.

-Study materials are made available after registration and on payment of any applicable fee.
+Study materials are made available after registration on 35 hour and 50 hour modules and on payment of any applicable fee.